Nthabiseng Majiya: Mamelodi Sundowns

 On 15 February 2024, Majiya joined SAFA Women's League side Mamelodi Sundowns Ladies.
 She scored her first goal on debut against Royal AM on 3 March 2024.

 International career

 She was part of the South African women's national team at the 2022 Women's Africa Cup of Nations where they won their first continental title in Morocco.
-She scored the winning goal in a 1–0 victory against Botswana in the final group stage match.
+She scored the winning goal in a 1–0 victory against Botswana in the final group stage match.She scored winning goal in a friendly against Algeria on 14 April 2026.